Overview of a protection order (special guardianship)

 The most successful contact arrangements occur when all parties agree on the plan.
 There may be times that the Court makes a condition about contact that is not the preference of all parties and this will need to be adhered to by all parties.

-Child protection workers should refer to Chapter 10: Contact Arrangements when making recommendations for contact in the Report to the Court.
+Child protection workers should refer to Chapter 10: Permanency Planning when making recommendations for contact in the Report to the Court.

 Varying conditions of the order (contact)